mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 [...]
 100,000 log statements
 ```

-However, if we want `goose` to send all inserts as one statement to the server, we can wrap the
+However, if we want `goose` to send all inserts as one statement, we can wrap the inserts with
-inserts with `-- +goose StatementBegin` and `-- +goose StatementEnd` annotations.
+`-- +goose StatementBegin` and `-- +goose StatementEnd` annotations.

 ```sql hl_lines="9 16"
 -- +goose Up